Basic example

 that defines how each specie behaves in the model.

-In this example we’ll start off running a scenario with CO2 from fossil fuels and industry, CO2 from AFOLU, CH4, N2O, and Sulfur (note you don’t need the full 40 species used in v1.1-1.6, and some additional default ones are included).
+In this example we’ll start off running a scenario with CO2 from fossil fuels and industry, CO2 from AFOLU, CH4, N2O, and Sulfur, and Volcanic forcing (note you don’t need the full 40 species used in v1.1-1.6, and some additional default ones are included).
 From these inputs we also want to determine forcing from aerosol-radiation and aerosol-cloud interactions, as well as CO2, CH4 and N2O.

 To highlight some of the functionality we’ll run CO2 and Sulfur